 Most people, when asked to name the pests in the UK they will probably say rats, mice, pigeons and maybe wasps.
 But according to London based pest control experts Empire Pest Control, there are a lot more of these species out there.
 Below are some of the more common but less well-known pests we have in the UK and some of them are not very nice!

 Specifically Grey squirrels.
-They are not a threat to humans as such, but the populations are growing so big that they can get very bold and could bite.
+They are not a threat to humans as such unless you happen to have a problem with squirrels in walls, but the populations are growing so big that they can get very bold and could bite.
 They can chew through timbers in buildings, insulation, cables and more.
 They are capable of stealing food from bird tables, chewing through stored food and even getting into homes if they know there is food available.
 Cute, yes…cuddly, not so much and the population growth in our towns is something of a problem.

 Yes, we have these pests in the UK!
 Most people would assume cockroaches were something we only saw on holiday but that really isn’t the case.
 These hardy insects can carry disease and contaminate food stores as well as making people feel very uncomfortable.
 They really can be a big problem and one that needs action if they are spotted.